-Next we consider a larger bevel angle of 45° and a correspondingly larger deflection of the plume in Figure 6.
-As expected, the effects of this larger bevel angle are more pronounced than those of bevel24.
-An equivalent flowfield obtained through the modification of the secondary nozzle is shown in Figure 7; the degree of nozzle modification is larger to closely duplicate the larger effect due to bevel45.
+Next, a larger bevel angle of 45 deg and a correspondingly larger deflection of the plume in Fig. 6 are considered.
+As expected, the effects of this larger bevel angle are more pronounced than those of bevel 24.
+An equivalent flowfield obtained through the modification of the secondary nozzle is shown in Fig. 7; the degree of nozzle modification is larger to closely duplicate the larger effect due to bevel 45.
 Again, the flow features are comparable.
 It is clear that the design procedure adopted for modifying the secondary nozzle alone produces similar flow features obtained through the beveling of the primary nozzle and a round secondary nozzle.
-Notice though that the plume deflection is in the opposite direction.
+It should be noticed though that the plume deflection is in the opposite direction.

 Sample computed flows with combinations of different beveled primary nozzles and modified secondary nozzles are now presented to illustrate the ability to control the plume vectoring.
 An examination of the variation of axial velocity in the symmetry plane of the jet, with downstream distance, highlights the various effects.
-Such a variation is depicted in Figure 8 for the baseline, bevel45, strongly modified secondary, and a combination of bevel24 + modified secondary nozzles.
-These axial contours indicate that the bevel deflects the plume upwards, the modified secondary deflects the plume downwards, and the combination more or less aligns the jet plume with the x-axis.
-The reduction in potential core lengths for all the modified nozzles, when compared with the baseline nozzle, is also evident.
-A comparison of the baseline and (bevel24 + modified secondary) highlights the stark differences in the flowfields between the two geometries, though the plumes are aligned with the x-axis.
+Such a variation is depicted in Fig. 8 for the baseline, bevel 45, strongly modified secondary, and a combination of bevel24 + modified secondary nozzles.
+These axial contours indicate that the bevel deflects the plume upward, the modified secondary deflects the plume downward, and the combination more or less aligns the jet plume with the x axis.
+The reduction in potential-core lengths for all the modified nozzles, when compared with the baseline nozzle, is also evident.
+A comparison of the baseline and (bevel24 + modified secondary) highlights the stark differences in the flowfields between the two geometries, although the plumes are aligned with the x axis.

 The degree of modification to the secondary nozzle is controlled by a geometric parameter; the higher the value of this parameter, the larger the plume deflection.
-The criterion for plume alignment with the x-axis is the following: find a suitable value for this parameter that would reduce the vertical force to zero or within a small tolerance.
-This exercise was carried out for three bevel angles of 15°, 20° and 24°.
+The criterion for plume alignment with the x axis is the following: find a suitable value for this parameter that would reduce the vertical force to zero or within a small tolerance.
+This exercise was carried out for three bevel angles of 15, 20, and 24 deg.
 The computed normal forces were $\leq 0.08\%$ for all cases.
-The resulting computed flowfields in the cross-section planes are shown in Figures 9 - 11, respectively, for the three bevel angles.
-The increasing distortion of the plume with increasing degree of modifications, due to larger bevel angle and compensatory alteration of the secondary, are evident in these figures.
-Further, the centroids of the jet plumes are located close to the jet centerline (x-axis).
+The resulting computed flowfields in the cross-sectional planes are shown in Figs. 9-11, respectively, for the three bevel angles.
+The increasing distortion of the plume with increasing degree of modifications, due to larger bevel angle and compensatory alteration of the secondary, is evident in these figures.
+Further, the centroids of the jet plumes are located close to the jet centerline (x axis).
 Thus, the ability to control the jet plume for any given beveled primary nozzle with a suitable offsetting effect induced by the modified secondary nozzle has been demonstrated.
 The noise characteristics of these nozzle geometries will now be evaluated.